Family Decisions - Who Makes Them?

 The hospital released her back to the nursing home where she had spent the previous two years after suffering a stroke that left her mostly unable to talk or tend to her own needs.
 She was in the care of underpaid angels whose duties encompass caring for those in her condition.

-The nursing home’s policy of compassion would not allow her to fade away by starvation.
+The nursing home’s compassion policy would not allow her to fade away by starvation.
 They patiently set her upright in a wheelchair and began to offer her pureed food.
-Astounding as it may seem, she began to accept nourishment and water surprising us with her determination to survive.
-Her death sentence was temporarily overturned while she lived another five months before she finally succumbed.
-I was grateful for another chance to look into her beautiful eyes and feel her kiss my hand.
+Amazingly, she began to eat and drink again, surprising us with her determination to survive for an additional five months.
+Her death sentence was overturned giving us more time to look into her beautiful eyes and feel her kiss on our hands.

-She knew we were there by her side when. near midnight, she was administered last rites by a local priest.
-After we left on the last day we would spend with her, she passed quietly in the night, ready to begin her new life on the other side where she is dancing with the stars.
+Helen knew we were there with her when, as midnight approached, the priest administered last rites on the final day we would ever spend with her.
+She passed quietly in the night, ready to begin her new life on the other side where she's happily dancing with the stars.

 © 2015 Peg Cole